Unemployment Rate in India, Types, Causes, Impact, Initiatives

 The Government has launched several initiatives to tackle unemployment, focusing on skill development, job creation, and livelihood enhancement.
 These programs address urban and rural employment challenges while boosting employability across sectors.
 Key Employment Schemes and Initiatives are as follows:

-• National Career Service (NCS) Project: Transforms employment services with job matching, career counselling, skill development info, apprenticeships, and internships via the NCS Portal, Model Career Centers, and Employment Exchanges.
+• National Career Service (NCS) Project: Transforms employment services with job matching, career counselling, skill development info, apprenticeships, and internships via the NCS Portal, Model Career Centres, and Employment Exchanges.

 • Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA): Guarantees 100 days of annual wage employment for rural households, offering unskilled manual work to enhance rural livelihoods.